INTERVIEW

 GS: It depends.
 I’d love to say that gear doesn’t matter and in a lot of situations this is true.
 Still I love the dynamic range of newer cameras for landscape photography, especially since I like to go out with not too much additional equipment.
 I’m not so much the person who changes filters after every shot.
 If I had to give any advice, it would be “use a prime lens”.
 Not because I think that the image quality is always so much better compared to zoom lenses, it’s simply because when I used a 35mm lens for the first time, I learned so much about where I have to stand to compose my photo.
 Not being able to zoom really improved my images in a very short time.

-TPL: Have you ever been involved in the artistic world before photography?
+TPL: Were you involved or still involved in any other artistic fields before photography?

 GS: I play the piano and was always involved in different musical projects.